 When asked about her personal highlights with the Orchestra, Bryony said: ‘As a tutti second violin my most unforgettable (and indescribably amazing) memory is of being right in the heart of the orchestra for Der Rosenkavalier with Andris Nelsons.
 I also loved being part of The CBSO's 'Clock onto Safety' concerts for schools’.

 Bryony is a member of The Stringcredibles, with whom she is dedicated to working in schools and community settings to inspire creativity, support instrumental learning and connect children to culture.
-In her spare time Bryony acts as Treasurer of the CBSO Benevolent Fund, helping the musicians and staff of the CBSO to cope with ill health and hardship.

 Supported by Gay and Trevor Clarke